Easter Eggs-periment: How to Dye Eggs with Baking Soda and Vinegar

 Step 1: Prepare Eggs

 To prepare this Easter craft, hard boil eggs and set them aside to cool.
-When you're ready to dye them, open a can of rubber cement and use the brush to drizzle glue onto the eggs.
+When you're ready to dye them, open a can of rubber cement ($8 for two bottles, Amazon) and use the brush to drizzle glue onto the eggs.
 Once you're done dyeing the eggs, you'll be able to peel the rubber cement off to reveal a white pattern underneath the tie-dye.

 Step 2: Create a Dye Mix

-Use a spoon to mix 1/3 cup of baking soda with a tablespoon of water and add 3 drops of coloring; stir until the mixture turns into a paste-like consistency.
+Use a spoon to mix 1/3 cup of baking soda with a tablespoon of water and add 3 drops of liquid food coloring ($4, Amazon).
+Stir until the mixture turns into a paste-like consistency.
 Repeat this process to make as many colors of paste as you like.
 We used three colors on each egg (red, yellow, and blue) to get the tie-dye look we were going for.

 Step 3: Brush Mix on Eggs

 Once you've mixed your pastes, place one egg in each hole of a metal muffin tin.
-Use a paintbrush to brush multiple colors of paste onto each egg (you'll want to wear rubber gloves for this part).
+Use a foam crafts paintbrush ($7 for 25 brushes, Amazon) to brush multiple colors of paste onto each egg.
+You'll want to wear protective rubber gloves ($7 for three pairs, Amazon) for this part.
 The baking soda paste will add color to each dyed egg, but you can make them even more vibrant by dropping more gel food dye onto different areas of the eggs for concentrated bursts of color.

 Step 4: Add Vinegar